Note: This feature originally appeared on May 28, 2021.

 As we honor the brave souls who gave their lives for our country this Memorial Day, I thought it would be helpful to explain the various memorials throughout our town.
 Where they are and whom they honor.

-I took a drive this beautiful May morning (without traffic, I may add) to photograph Bedford’s various memorials.
-I started at the High School and headed toward Lexington, which explains the order in which they’re listed.
+I took a drive on a beautiful May morning (without traffic, I may add) to photograph Bedford’s various memorials.
+I started at Bedford High School and headed toward Lexington, which explains the order in which they’re listed.
 I encourage you to take a look for yourself.

 Bedford High School, Mudge Way

-There is a small grassy area that separates the parking lot and the bus drop-off driveway in front of the High School.
-There you will find the Fallen Heroes Memorial honoring four Bedford HS graduates Killed In Action: Robson W. Wills (US Army), Terry M. Reed (USAF) both Vietnam, and John Hart (US Army) and Travis Desiato (USMC), both Iraq conflict.
+There is a small grassy area that separates the parking lot and the bus drop-off driveway in front of Bedford High School.
+There, you will find the Fallen Heroes Memorial honoring four Bedford HS graduates Killed In Action: Robson W. Wills (US Army), Terry M. Reed (USAF) both Vietnam, and John Hart (US Army) and Travis Desiato (USMC), both Iraq conflict.

 Old Burying Ground, Springs Road

 This is the original Bedford cemetery, and here you will find a plaque dedicated to the 43 Bedford soldiers who fought in the American Revolution.
 You should take some time and wander around the Old Burying Ground and as you do, allow the names to sink in.
 So many street and school names that are familiar to us in Bedford can be found in the Old Burying Ground: Bacon, Davis, Fitch, Hartwell, Lane, Page, Webber, Wilson and more.
 Also in the back left corner of the Old Burying Ground is a small plaque dedicated to the former slaves who fought with the Bedford Minuteman in the revolutionary war.